 The class is over 100 years old, and there are still several hundred boats sailing in the Baltic, USA, South America and elsewhere.
 Click on the link above for lots more information

 Knud Reimers was born in 1906 in Denmark, and died in 1987 in Sweden.
 He first worked as a yacht designer in the practice of Gustaf Estlander in Stockholm, and took over the practice at the age of 25, when Estlander died suddenly.
 Reimers designed a very wide range of different types of sailing and motor boats, but was probably most prolific in the International Square Metre classes, of which Korybant is a prime example.
 Click on his name for more information.

 She was built at Kungsörs Båtvarv on Lake Malar, a large fresh-water lake inland from Stockholm.
 The yard is still there, but sadly not building wooden boats any more.
 Click on the link above to learn more.

-Her first owner was Erik Lundberg, but by 1943 she was owned by Ingeborg Hedlund.
-We don’t know when she first arrived in the UK, but we do know that she was sailed out of Dublin, Pwllheli and the South Coast before we bought her.
+Her first owner was Erik Lundberg, but by 1943 she was owned by his daughter Ingeborg Hedlund.
+We don’t know when Korybant first arrived in the UK, but we do know that she was sailed out of Dublin, Pwllheli and the South Coast before we bought her.
 If you know anything at all about her history we’d love to hear from you.